MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 We'll still need to distinguish canonical from pending block heights, and in the latter case, use the Postgresql recursion mechanism to find a path back to a canonical block.

+Placing the account creation fees in a separate table will require changes to the SQL queries for the `block` endpoint, which currently rely on those fees' presence in the `blocks_internal_commands` and `blocks_user_commands` tables.

+There is no current support for zkApps in the Rosetta code, that will need to be added.

 ## Drawbacks
 [drawbacks]: #drawbacks